praveennavooru1-commits/Supply-Chain-Analysis/README.md

 I worked with the available data, explored the key metrics, and created an interactive Power BI dashboard to make the information easier to understand and use for decision-making.

 ## What I Wanted to Analyze
->Sales and overall supply chain performance
+>Sales Performance
->Inventory levels and related trends
+>Inventory Levels
->Supplier performance
+>Supplier Performance
->Delivery performance
+>Delivery Performance
->Important supply chain KPIs
+>Supply Chain KPIs
 >Areas where performance could be improved

 ## Tools Used